Quake Of 5.6 Rattles Peruvian Capital - UrduPoint

 "People of Peru, let us remain calm but let us be prepared for any aftershock," President Pedro Castillo said on Twitter.

-"As a government, we are monitoring to safeguard the citizenry," he added.

-A 7.5-magnitude quake shook the Amazon region in northern Peru in November, destroying 117 homes, injuring 12 people and leaving more than 2,000 without a roof over their head.
+A 7.5-magnitude quake shook the Amazon region in northern Peru in November, destroying 117 homes, injuring 12 people and leaving more than 2,000 without a roof over their heads.

 Peru experiences at least 400 perceptible earthquakes every year.